qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/features.rst

 Code Dependency Analysis
 -------------------------

-The generator automatically detects dependencies between classes.
+The Generator automatically detects dependencies between classes.
 These dependencies are explored recursively, so only the minimal set of start classes needs to be provided, in order to create a full application consisting of many classes.
 Except for rare cases, no explicit "requiring" of other classes is necessary in application code.

 Code Selection
 ---------------